ishine/das/_sources/install.md

 ```

 ## Next steps
 If all is working, you can now use _DeepSS_ to annotate song.
 To get started, you will first need to train a network on your own data.
-For that you need manual annotations - either create new annotations [using the GUI](/tutorials_gui/tutorials_gui) or convert existing annotations [using python scripts](/tutorials/tutorials).
+For that you need annotated audio - either create new annotations [using the GUI](/tutorials_gui/tutorials_gui) or convert existing annotations [using python scripts](/tutorials/tutorials).